UM-Fencing/UM-Fencing.github.io/content/_index.md

 ---

 {{% alert warning %}}
 Want to join Michigan Fencing?
-See below!
+Our Mass Meeting is **Friday, September 10 from 7-9pm**.
+No experience necessary!
 {{% /alert %}}

 {{% alert info %}}